An Insane 36 Hours in Tokyo: No-Leave Needed!

 If I had the choice, I wouldn’t spend only 36 hours in Tokyo, especially on my first visit to Japan.
-When you can’t take any other days off on your birthday weekend, however, you deal with what you have.
+When you can’t take any other days off work on your birthday weekend, however, you deal with what you have.
 I took a katana to the usual three/seven-day itinerary, slashing ruthlessly until my two days in Tokyo were filled only with things that were meaningful to me.

 A few things worked in my favour

 - Flights from Singapore to Tokyo are seven hours long and there are red-eye options on both legs.
 I could get a good night’s sleep and wake up in a different country; after landing at home, I could go straight to work.